Palmair: 2008

 Palmair was mentioned on BBC World's Fast Track on 26 June 2008, as one of the top four airlines in the world in the British Which? magazine consumer survey.
 In the short haul airline category Palmair was picked as the best.
 Palmair tied with Air New Zealand for third in the 70,000 consumer opinion responses comparing 70 worldwide airlines.

 David Skillicorn, managing director of Palmair, said he was delighted.
 He said, "We are just little Palmair with a little Boeing 737 yet we beat the likes of Virgin Atlantic and British Airways.
 Singapore Airlines has 100 planes including the A380 which is the largest plane in service, on-board massages and a choice of DVDs.
 All we can offer is the choice of tea or coffee – that is why I feel so flattered.
 Coming joint third in this poll is such an amazing achievement."

 Livery

 With the airline beginning their own scheduled service operated by an Astraeus Boeing 737-500, the airline revealed a new livery at a ceremony in a hangar at Bournemouth Airport.
 Over 300 people turned up to the unveiling of the new livery and aircraft that has been named The Spirit of Peter Bath (the founder of Palmair).
 The new livery features larger tiles across the fuselage saying 'PALMAIR' and on the tail, the Union Flag and the airlines new website tiles, 'flypalmair.co.uk'.

-Destinations

 Fleet

 A Boeing 737-500 operated in Palmair livery was returned to the leasing company (Astraeus Airlines).